LUX

 011

 The roughly hour-long, 15-track record is split into four parts, with the CD and vinyl versions including three additional exclusive tracks.
-The first part (tracks 1-5) feels indisputably ethereal, as if we are scraping the sky as Rosalía grapples with finding her place between the realm of mortals and that of God: “Quién pudiera vivir entre los dos?; Primero amaré el mundo, y luego amaré a Dios.”
-This part faces tremendous questions as big as the instrumentals: booming drums, perfectly overwhelming strings and unpredictable tempo changes.
+The first part (tracks 1-5) feels indisputably ethereal, as if we are scraping the sky as ROSALÍA grapples with finding her place between the realm of mortals and that of God: “Quién pudiera vivir entre los dos?; Primero amaré el mundo, y luego amaré a Dios.”
+This part faces questions almost as big as the instrumentals: booming drums, perfectly overwhelming strings and unpredictable tempo changes.

-LUX was just as much of a research project to develop as it is to digest.
+Clearly, LUX was just as much of a research project to develop as it is to digest.
 The album leaves countless doors open, questions unanswered, and discussions open-ended.
 But instead of being a sign of weakness, this is the very thing that indicates the album’s greatness.
 LUX is not meant to be understood entirely.
 It can only be felt, collectively.
 Because it is bigger than all of us.

 Next